nathaliaari36361AnthonySingleton/minimalfirewall/README.md

 ## Core Features

 * **Lockdown Mode:** The core of Minimal Firewall.
-Enable this mode to block all outbound connections by default.
+Enable this mode to block all network connections without Windows Firewall rules by default.
 No program connects without your explicit say-so.

 * **Real-Time Connection Alerts:** Get instant notifications when a blocked program tries to connect, allowing you to make a decision on the spot.
 You can choose whether to have annoying pop-ups or quiet, in-application notifications.